imrabti/gwtp-spring-security/README.md

-gwtp-spring-security
+gwtp-spring-oauth-security
 ====================

-GWTP Integration with Spring security
+GWTP Integration with Spring Oauth security (A version where authentication will be provide by SSO server)